 The Company entered into employment and non-competition agreements with management in November 2002.
-The initial term of these agreements was three years and the Company has the option to extend the term for two additional one-year periods.
-The agreements were extended through September 30, 2006 and include an annual base salary of \$400,000, a bonus amount and an additional incentive bonus amount as well as certain other fringe benefits.
+The initial term of these agreements was three years and the Company has the option to extend the term for two additional one year periods.
+The agreements have been extended through June 30, 2006 and include an annual base salary of \$400,000, a bonus amount and an additional incentive bonus amount as well as certain other fringe benefits.
 Upon termination of employment under conditions as defined, 25% of certain common stock, as defined, held by such senior management is subject to repurchase by the Company at cost for up to one year and at fair market value if after one year for a two-year period.
 Such common stock is not subject to repurchase after three years.

 Senior long-term debt of \$325,000 with a five-year life issued to certain officers was amortized over a three-year period consistent with the preferred stock issued to such officers.
-This was fully amortized by December 2005.
-The Company recorded compensation expense of \$27,165 and \$54,330 during the three months and six months ended June 30, 2005, respectively.
+For the three months ended March 31, 2006, no compensation expense recorded.
+The Company recorded compensation expense of \$27,165 during the three months ended March 31, 2005.

-For each of the three months ended June 30, 2006 and 2005, the Company accrued management fees of \$50,000 to certain investors.
-For each of the six months ended June 30, 2006 and 2005, the Company accrued management fees of \$100,000 to certain investors.
+For each of the three months ended March 31, 2006 and 2005, the Company accrued management fees of \$50,000 to certain investors.